James J. Braddock - The Man

 After his retirement, Jim and manager Joe Gould enlisted into the U.S. Army in 1942 where they became 1st Lieutenants.
 Before the war ended, Jim served on the island of Saipan.
 Upon return, he helped construct the Verrazano Bridge and worked as a marine equipment surplus supplier, running generators and welding equipment.
 Jim and his wife Mae raised their three children, Jay, Howard and Rosemarie in a house they bought in North Bergen NJ.

 On November 29th 1974, after eighty-five fights with fifty-one victories, James J. Braddock died at home in his sleep.
 Mae Braddock continued to live in their North Bergen home for many years before moving to Whiting, NJ where she passed away in 1985.

 Braddock was inducted into the Ring Boxing Hall of Fame in 1964, the Hudson County Hall of Fame in 1991 and the International Boxing Hall of Fame in 2001.

 The champ's son James (Jay) lived in Saddle Brook, NJ for many years with his family until passing in 2001.
 He worked for the Bergen County Sheriff's Office and Local 825 working heavy construction equipment.
-Wife Jane, son James Jay III, and daughter Cathleen survive him.
+Wife Jane passed away in 2012.
+Son James Jay III, and daughter Cathleen survive him.
 James III runs this website with his cousin John Van Vugt.

-Howard Braddock lives in southern New Jersey with his wife Elsie.
-Howard was a member of Local 825 and worked with heavy equipment.
-Their children are Susan, Nancy, and Tim.
+Howard Braddock passed in 2006.
+Howard and his wife Elsie's children are Susan, Nancy, and Tim.
 They all have wonderful families and many children.